 - PHP: It is a free open-source scripting language that allows developers to build the backend of any new application.
 It is an extremely powerful tool that allows one to build interactive and dynamic websites.

-- Java: This is a high-level, open-source programming language that follows the approach of ‘write once, run anywhere’ (WORA).
-This approach makes Java programs compatible to run in any given platform, allowing them to be easily portable.
+- Java: This is a high-level, open-source programming language that follows the approach of ‘write once, run anywhere (WORA).
+This approach makes Java programs compatible to run on any given platform, allowing them to be easily portable.

 - Python: Python is an object-oriented, open-source language used by most web and software developers around the world.
 It is an easy language to learn and implement while building a website, which makes it the most preferred language as well.

 - Django: It’s an open-source back-end framework that is used to develop sophisticated, feature-rich, and data-driven websites.
 Django facilitates fast development, user authentication, sitemaps, cross-site scripting, SQL injection, and high scalability.
 It’s a versatile framework with an array of applications such as computing platforms, social networking apps, and content management systems.

 - Laravel: Laravel is also an open-source PHP-based web application framework that follows the model-view-controller(MVC architecture).
 It supports cache backends which are mainly used to configure multiple cache configurations.
 It also has a pre-configured error and exception handling and supports multiple logging handlers.

 - Ruby on Rails: Ruby on Rails is an MIT-licensed Ruby-based framework that uses various web services, web pages, and database structures.
 It’s an open-source web application framework that separates the codes by their functions like the resource layer, data layer, and presentation layer.

 - CakePHP: CakePHP is another PHP-based open-source framework that utilizes popular engineering and design concepts like MVC, data mapping, configuration approach, etc. It helps the developer to rescue the development time by offering direct access to the App directories and a flexible templating system.